 For example, by keeping a diary of your pain, you might be able to discover if stress, sleep deprivation or weather changes have contributed to your symptoms or not.
 You can track all of the things that might impact your pain and get an understanding of potential triggers.
 As a result, you can try different solutions to cope with the pain or eliminate it altogether.

-Together, you can find the most suitable treatments and interventions solutions, obtaining the necessary pain relief and improving your overall quality of life.
+Together, you can find the most suitable treatments and intervention solutions, obtaining the necessary pain relief and improving your overall quality of life.
 (R)

 What is the best way to log your pain?